hackathonsforschools/website/docs/constitution.md

 ## Dissolution of the Hackathons for Schools Association

-In order for **HFSA** to be dissolved, the following procedure must be followed:
+In order for **H4S** to be dissolved, the following procedure must be followed:
 - Members notified of a Special General Meeting.
 - Members must vote on whether the dissolution will go ahead, a majority must be reached.
 - Finances must be in order:
     - Members must all be reimbursed for agreed expenditure.
-    - Remaining money should be given to a group with aims in line with those of the **HFSA**.
+    - Remaining money should be given to a group with aims in line with those of the **H4S**.

 ---